Skip to content

 • No intermediate tree conversion is required

-• Mutations apply to the actual object graph
+• Mutations apply directly to the actual object graph

 • Path evaluation integrates naturally with Java Streams